rvhonorato/game-of-life/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This is free and unencumbered software released into the public domain.
+See the [LICENSE](./LICENSE) file for details.

 ---